 It is certainly possible to sue your construction company after an on-the-job back injury at a construction site.
 However, the workers’ compensation system in New York might make things challenging for injured employees.
 Workers’ compensation is required by law in New York and may take the place of a worker’s right to sue.
 However, if certain conditions are met, an injured worker could still be entitled to sue their construction company.
 On the other hand, workers’ compensation does not bar employees from suing any third parties responsible for their accident.

-If you were working at a construction site when you suffered an on-the-job back injury, you should discuss your legal options with an attorney.
+If you were working at a construction site when you suffered an on-the-job back injury, you should discuss your legal options with a Broward County workplace injury attorney.
 Our Bronx personal injury lawyers can help you review your legal rights and file a lawsuit if possible.
 Schedule a free legal consultation with the Bronx Construction Accident Lawyer at The Carrion Law Firm.
 Call our offices today at (718) 841-0083.

 What Happens After an On-the-Job Construction Site Accident in New York?